Dorothy Bain: Early career

-Advocate Depute; 2002 to 2009
+Advocate Depute (2002–2009)

 From 2002 to 2011 she served as an Advocate Depute working within the Crown Office and Procurator Fiscal Service.
 In 2008, she was commissioned by the Lord Advocate, Elish Angiolini, and the Solicitor General, Frank Muholland, to report on and make recommendations on the prosecution of sex crimes in Scotland, the outcome of which led to the formation of Scotland's National Sexual Crimes Unit.

-Principal Advocate Depute; 2009 to 2011
+Principal Advocate Depute (2009–2011)

 In June 2009, Bain became the first and highest-ranking female to hold the prosecutorial position in Scotland, as Principal Advocate Depute.
 She became known for her prosecution of high-profile cases such as the serial killer Peter Tobin, the Operation Algebra case which resulted in the conviction of (then) the largest paedophile ring in the UK, as well the prosecution of four members of a drug gang for murder, and a wide-ranging 2009 child pornography case.

 Bain has been instructed in cases at all levels, including the Court of Session, Court of Criminal Appeal, High Court of Justiciary, Supreme Court of the United Kingdom, and the European Court of Human Rights.

 In 2011, following the promotion of Frank Mulholland QC as Lord Advocate, Bain was seen as a likely contender to succeed Mulholland as Solicitor General.
 However, she was not nominated by Alex Salmond and the office was given to Lesley Thomson.

-Private Practice
+Private Practice (2011–2021)

 Bain returned to private practice in 2011.
 She represented the family of a victim of the 2014 Glasgow bin lorry crash.
 She also represented the petitioner in a petition to the Nobile Officium of the High Court of Justiciary which held that where an accused person in criminal proceedings seeks to admit evidence of sexual history, the complainer must be told of the content of the application; invited to comment on the accuracy of any allegations within it; and be asked to state any objections which they might have to the granting of the application.
 She was Counsel to the Investigatory Powers Tribunal in Scotland and Chair of the Police Appeals Tribunal.